 Day 1 – Make the Poolish & Cook the Wheat Berries

-- Prepare the Poolish: In a small bowl, mix the flour, water, and a pinch of yeast.
+- Prepare the Poolish: In a small bowl, mix the flour, water, and ¼ teaspoon of yeast.
 Stir until no dry bits remain.
-Cover and let rest at room temperature overnight (12–16 hours) until bubbly and doubled in size.
+Cover and let rest at room temperature overnight (12–16 hours) until bubbly.

 Day 2 – Make the Bread

-- In a small bowl, combine 4 tablespoon warm water,1 ⅓ tsp. active dry yeast.
+- In a small bowl, combine 4 tablespoon warm water, 2 tsp. active dry yeast.
 Stir and let sit for 5–10 minutes until foamy.

 - In the bowl of a stand mixer, combine the bloomed yeast mixture, agave, poolish, flour, water, apple cider vinegar, sea salt, vital wheat gluten, and oil.

-- Knead until smooth and elastic—3 min on low, 5 min on medium with a mixer, or 10 min by hand.
+- Knead until smooth and elastic.
+Mix 3 min on low, and 5 min on medium with a mixer, or 10 min by hand.

 - Gently fold in the cooked wheat berries, seed blend, and grain blend.
 Don't forget to reserve some for topping.